pantheon-systems/terminus-secrets-plugin/README.md

 Also, be aware that your secrets may be overwritten by filesystem sync operations.
 For instance, if you check the "pull files and database from Live" option when deploying to Test, that will overrite the Test env with secrets (or a lack thereof) in Live.
 If you intend to use secrets.json for production, make sure you set the same file in all environments to avoid confusion.

 ## Help
-Run `terminus help drupal` for help.
+Run `terminus help secrets` for help.

-### Note on Bug in Help

-Terminus has a bug which requires positional arguments to be described in help as 'email', as any other alternative results in the argument failing validation.